skip to main content

 Final call: Is Spectrum Internet right for you?

 Spectrum is a good cable internet alternative if you don’t have access to fiber internet.
-It’s an even better choice than DSL, which can reach only half the speed offered by the Spectrum Internet plan.
+It’s definitely a better choice than DSL.

-Depending on your monthly download needs, your best bet is either the 300Mbps or the 500Mbps plan.
-The 1,000Mbps plan is a good deal, too, although you may find cheaper options elsewhere.
+Depending on your monthly download needs, your best bet is the 500Mbps plan.
+The 1,000Mbps plan is a decent choice, too, although you may find cheaper options elsewhere.
 The average user probably doesn’t need gigabit speeds anyway, but at least Spectrum’s Internet Gig service is now a more affordable option if you want all the speed you can get from Spectrum.

 Unfortunately, Spectrum’s home fiber internet service is far less available than its cable service.
 It’s installed in “green” areas other fiber internet providers haven’t claimed, like in new neighborhoods and business districts—Spectrum doesn’t install fiber where it already has cable.
 The Internet Gig plan is still working on achieving symmetrical speeds, as you’ll see 500Mbps uploads in some areas and 1,000Mbps uploads elsewhere.
 Obviously, go with Spectrum’s fiber internet over its cable if you can get it.

 Finally, we have to address the elephant in the room: Spectrum’s price hikes.
-The standard prices kick in after 12 or 24 months, depending on the plan.
+The standard prices kick in after 12 to 36 months, depending on the bundle.
 They’re nowhere near as eye-opening as Optimum and Astound Broadband, but they’re still an eyesore when you compare Spectrum to AT&T, Verizon, Google Fiber, and even Frontier.
 Just keep your long-term cost in mind when you select any internet provider where you live.

 FAQ about Spectrum Internet